 Board performanceHas the board conducted a formal, written self-assessment of its performance within the past three years?
 No

 Who works and leads organizations that serve our diverse communities?
-GuideStar partnered on this section with CHANGE Philanthropy and Equity in the Center.
+Candid partnered with CHANGE Philanthropy on this demographic section.

 The organization's leader identifies as: